Advertisement

 Advertisement - Page continues below

-Right, let’s start with the powertrain.
-The launch Atto 2 pairs a 174bhp electric motor with a 51.1kWh lithium-ion phosphate battery, for a range of up to 214 miles.
-Maximum charging speed is 82kW on a DC charger.
+Right, let’s start with the powertrains.
+The entry Atto 2 EV pairs a 174bhp electric motor with a 51.1kWh lithium-ion phosphate battery, for a range of up to 214 miles on the ever-generous WLTP measure.
+Maximum charging speed is 65kW on a DC charger.

 Advertisement - Page continues below

-Design highlights – if we can call them that – include LED headlights and slim daytime running lights, a full-width light bar (2025’s must have) that splits the ‘Chinese knot’ tail-lights, and 17in alloys on each corner.
+Design highlights – if we can call them that – include LED headlights and slim daytime running lights, a full-width light bar (this year’s must have) that splits the ‘Chinese knot’ tail-lights, and 16 or 17in alloys on each corner.

-There’s a good amount of space too, thanks to the 2.6-metre wheelbase, which lends itself to comfortable levels of room in the rear, and you still get a 400-litre boot too.
+There’s a good amount of space thanks to the 2.6-metre wheelbase, which lends itself to comfortable room in the rear, and you still get a decent-sized boot too.
+Yep, even in the plug-in hybrids.

 Our choice from the range